Skip to content

 • scaleContext: Stores computed color scales and scale mappings (type: { unit: { color: Map<any, string> } })

-• keyContext: Maps string keys to nodes for axis labeling and legends (type: { [key: string]: GoFishNode })
+• keyContext: Maps string keys to nodes for axis labeling (type: { [key: string]: GoFishNode })

 These are attached to the render session and propagated to the node tree, rather than stored as module-global mutable state.
 This establishes clean state for the rendering process and ensures no interference between multiple chart renders.